cxai/Docker-CxIntegrations/CxIntelliJ/README.md

 # IntelliJ IDEA docker container for Checkmarx integration

-Graphical docker container that relies on the host X11 server to show the GUI.
+Latest version if JetBrain's IntelliJ editor.
+This is a GUI docker container that relies on the host X11 server to show the interface.

 No special options are required to build the image: `docker build -t cxai/cxintellij .`